Leo Laporte: Background

+Radio and television

+From December 1977 to May 1998, Laporte hosted newstalk and interview shows on KGO, KSFO, and KNBR in San Francisco.
+He was a personality DJ on KLOK in San Francisco and San Jose and KMBY in Monterey.
+Laporte had been a midday, general-interest radio host until the increasing popularity of Rush Limbaugh, after which he created and co-hosted the tech talk radio show On Computers from January 1991 to July 1994.
+The program was syndicated to over 60 stations nationwide as well as the American Forces Network.

 In 1997, Laporte was awarded a Northern California Emmy for his role as Dev Null, a motion capture character on the MSNBC show The Site.

 In 1998, Laporte created and co-hosted The Screen Savers, and the original version of Call for Help on the cable and satellite network ZDTV (later TechTV).

-Laporte was the host of the daily television show The Lab with Leo Laporte, recorded in Vancouver, British Columbia, Canada.
-The program had formerly been known as Call for Help when it was recorded in the US and Toronto, Ontario, Canada.
+Laporte hosted the daily television show The Lab with Leo Laporte, recorded in Vancouver, British Columbia, Canada.
+The program was formerly known as Call for Help when it was recorded in the US and Toronto, Ontario, Canada.
 The series aired on G4 Canada, on the HOW TO Channel in Australia, on several of Canada's Citytv affiliates, and on Google Video.
 On March 5, 2008, Laporte confirmed on net@nite that The Lab with Leo Laporte had been canceled by Rogers Communications.
 The HOW TO Channel did not air the remaining episodes after it was announced the show had been canceled.

 He hosted, until December 2022, a weekend technology-oriented talk radio program show titled Leo Laporte: The Tech Guy.
 The show, started on KFI AM 640 (Los Angeles), was syndicated through Premiere Radio Networks.
 Laporte appeared on Friday mornings on KFI with Bill Handel, and previously on such shows as Showbiz Tonight, Live with Kelly, and World News Now.

 He holds an amateur radio license, W6TWT.